Discrete Math for Computer Science

 Regrades

 The window for requesting regrades once assignment feedback has been published will be set in Gradescope and will typically be 2-3 days.
 If you submit a regrade request, please include a brief but detailed explanation of why you think there was an error in the grading.
 A regrade request may lead to us reviewing the entire assignment and may lead to the score being adjusted up or down depending on any errors found in the original grading.
-All regrades will be considered once the regrade window closes; thank you in advance for your patience while we carefully look through them.
+All regrades will only be considered once the regrade window closes; thank you in advance for your patience while we carefully look through them.

 Computer Based Testing Facility (CBTF)